 Azamara has amongst the smallest ships in the mainstream cruising market.
 This is a key part of its appeal and it markets itself on the basis of being able to offer a more attentive level of service and a more interesting and diverse set of places to visit than you will find elsewhere.
-Azamara has only three ships, and they are almost carbon copies of each other.
-Azamara Journey, Azamara Pursuit and Azamara Quest were all launched in the early 2000s and carry just shy of 700 passengers in understated but luxurious surroundings.
+Azamara has only four ships, and they are almost carbon copies of each other.
+Azamara Journey, Onward, Pursuit and Quest were all launched in the late 1990s/early 2000s and carry just over 700 passengers apiece in understated but luxurious surroundings.

 Azamara is undoubtedly a premium brand, but it consciously stops short of a money no object approach to cruising and keeps one eye on providing guests with genuinely good value.
 This includes an all-inclusive approach to most things on board, but with the option for guests to select and pay separately for off-ship excursions.